 “It was a purely racists decision by ignorant English.
 I am very angry.
-They were fed a load of lies, rubbish by dishonest politicians, and because they dislike foreigners they believed it.
+They were fed a load of lies, rubbish, by dishonest politicians, and because they dislike foreigners they believed it.
 They swallowed the lot.
-They believe stemming immigration will deliver a Utopian England they read about in Agatha Christie novels, that kind doesn’t exist, never existed.
+They believe stemming immigration will deliver a Utopian England they read about in Agatha Christie novels.
+That kind doesn’t exist, never existed.
 They think they don’t need to lift a finger to do anything else to make their life better.”

 The Secondary Teacher

-“Many years ago we were flagging waving British sycophants.
+“Many years ago we were flag-waving British sycophants.
 Whatever happened in the British Empire was our history.
 Then in the early eighties there was a sea change in our education system.
 We decided to teach our children all about the history of Gibraltar.
 We told our children if they wanted to live in Gibraltar, to make it their permanent home, we had to be Gibraltarians, not pseudo-Brits.
 It took ten years, a generation, but it worked.
 We are a more cohesive, better society.
 We know our identity.
 The British prime minister keeps talking about the United Kingdom having made its decision.
 It didn’t.
 By a slim majority racist middle-England made a decision.
 Scotland, Northern Ireland, London, and Gibraltar made a different decision, and Gibraltar is not the United Kingdom.”